-The Graduate School at North Carolina A&T State University offers 9 doctoral degree programs (11 concentrations), 29 master's degree programs (46 concentrations), one post-master's certificate program, and 8 post-baccalaureate certificate programs in collaboration with the following schools and colleges: School of Agriculture and Environmental Sciences, College of Arts and Sciences, School of Business and Economics, School of Education, College of Engineering, School of Technology, and the Joint School of Nanoscience and Nanoengineering.
-Currently, six graduate programs including one doctoral program, five master's programs and one post-baccalaureate certificate program are available through distance education.
+The Graduate College at North Carolina A&T State University offers 9 doctoral degree programs (11 concentrations), 29 master's degree programs (46 concentrations), one post-master's certificate program, and 8 post-baccalaureate certificate programs in collaboration with the following colleges: College of Agriculture and Environmental Sciences, College of Arts Humanities and Social Sciences, College of Business and Economics, College of Education, College of Engineering, College of Health and Human Sciences, College of Science and Technology, and the Joint School of Nanoscience and Nanoengineering.
+Currently, six graduate programs including one doctoral program, five master's programs and one post-baccalaureate certificate program have been approved for distance education.
 Details regarding all our programs of study are provided in this catalog.
 NC A&T also offers a variety of financial assistance options for graduate study.